Case Study: Underwater Noise and Whales

 Advanced seabed acoustic receivers

-Deepwater, multi-directional acoustic receivers, in partnership with JASCO Applied Sciences, have been deployed on the seabed at Scott Reef and near Ningaloo Reef to allow for continuous passive acoustic monitoring (PAM) of whale vocalisations.
+Deepwater, multi-directional acoustic receivers, in partnership with JASCO Applied Sciences, were deployed on the seabed at Scott Reef and near Ningaloo Reef in 2023 to allow for continuous passive acoustic monitoring (PAM) of whale vocalisations.
 This is part of ongoing baseline studies by the Browse Joint Venture partners to understand and confirm whale species presence, timing and movement within and in proximity to the Scott Reef remote reef system to inform facility design and construction planning.
+In 2024, we continued the PAM program at Scott Reef and expanded the whale detection program to incorporate technology for detecting and measuring the presence of krill and other zooplankton.
+The aim is to understand the presence and behaviour of pygmy blue whales with prey availability within the Scott Reef possible foraging Biologically Important Area (BIA).
+Specialised echo sounders were deployed and will monitor continuously for the next year.
+Vessel based surveys using the same technology, were carried out in 2024 to supplement the seabed and mid-water column ecological monitoring as part of the program design.

 Satellite tags for whale tracking